 First, ask yourself, do I want a coach who ticks all the “politically correct” boxes, and sounds good on paper, or a real world practitioner who knows the real game with all of its unwritten rules and is brave enough to express this?

-With this goal in mind, I have put together a brief list, outlining some of the key points business coaches, especially, should be focussing on when taking on the challenging task of coaching this generation of business leaders.
+With this goal in mind, I have put together a brief list, outlining some of the key points business coaches, especially, should be focusing on when taking on the challenging task of hire business consultants this generation of business leaders.

 You might like to use this article when searching for a coach, or you may need to question whether your current coach is using these approaches.
 If they’re not, ask why?
 There are many ways to coach, but coaching should always be about individual needs, and empowerment coming from an authentic perspective!
 The skills to grow the confidence of the client and the authenticity of the coach.
 If yours isn’t, it’s time to walk away.